Alabama Department of Conservation and Natural Resources: Forever Wild

 Amendment 543 of the Constitution of Alabama of 1901 established the Forever Wild Land Trust in 1992.
 Run by the Department's State Lands Division, the Trust allows for the purchase of land for public recreational use, the creation of nature preserves, additions to Wildlife Management Areas and state parks, and as a way to preserve Alabama's natural heritage.
 As of January 2009 Forever Wild has acquired 67 tracts of land totaling 139844 acre.

 Alabama Aquatic Biodiversity Center

 Run by the Department's Wildlife and Freshwater Fisheries Division, the AABC is the largest state non-game recovery program in the United States.
 Located in Marion, the center's mission is to promote the conservation and restoration of rare freshwater species in Alabama and in turn restore cleaner water to state waterways.
 Recent projects include an extensive effort to restore various aquatic mollusk populations in the state that have been in decline for various environmental reasons.
 The Mobile River Basin will be the first major focus of the mollusk restoration effort.
+As of 2026, the center operated with only four full-time staff and an average annual budget of about $750,000, part of the department's roughly $450 million overall budget, of which only about one percent was directed toward non-game species such as mussels, snails, crayfish, and imperiled fish.
+Center director Paul Johnson described the program's funding situation by saying, "We have the most species and the fewest dollars."
+Since its founding, the AABC has released roughly 300,000 captive-raised mussels across more than a dozen species into Alabama's rivers, and some reintroduced populations, including the federally endangered pale lilliput (Toxolasma cylindrellus), have become self-sustaining enough that the species may soon be eligible for removal from the endangered species list.